dotnet/api-docs-sync/README.md

 ### Instructions

-The following instructions make the following assumptions:
+Assumptions:

-A) Your source code project is dotnet/runtime.
+- Your source code project is dotnet/runtime.
-B) Your docs project is dotnet/dotnet-api-docs.
+- Your docs project is dotnet/dotnet-api-docs.
-C) The location of your github projects is the D:\ drive.
+- The location of your github projects is the D:\ drive.
-D) You want to port comments from the System.IO.FileSystem assembly.
+- You want to port comments from the System.IO.FileSystem assembly.

+Steps:

 1. Build your source code repo (dotnet/runtime).
 2. Clone the docs repo (dotnet/dotnet-api-docs).
 No need to build it.